rehmatworks/gplaydl/readme.md

 ```

 ### Expansion Files:
-Since version 1.2.0, expansion files are downloaded as well if they are available.
+Since version 1.2.0, expansion files are downloaded as well if available.
 If you don't want to download expansion files, set the flag to `n`:

 ```bash
 gplaydl download --packageid com.rayark.Cytus.full --ex n
 ```

 ### Split APKs:
-Since version 1.2.0, split APK files are downloaded as well if they are available.
+Since version 1.2.0, split APK files are downloaded as well if available.
 If you don't want to download split APKs, set the flag to `n`:

 ```bash
 gplaydl download --packageid com.twitter.android --splits n